ldvm/LDVMi/doc/appgen/README.md

 If you come across a bug or weird behavior,
 [report an issue](https://github.com/tobice/LDVMi/issues).
-There is a good chance that we are aware of it.
+There is a good chance that we are already aware of it.

 ## Links